FredAlfabetAdmin/KR-BN/READMEnew.md

 - copy
 - random

+In addition, the following packages are used in the code (and may need to be installed if not already):
+- time
+- numpy
+- seaborn
+- matplotlib.pyplot
+- os
+- pickle
+- scipy.stats

 To show that our implementation works, you need to set the corresponding Bool to True in the BNReasoner_pruning.py:
 Pruning = False
 check_d_separation = False